glondu/belenios/tests/data/legacy/README.md

  * `election.json`: the election parameters, as they are sent to the booth.
-This is what is returned by the `/helios/elections/$UUID` path in the reference implementation.
+This is what is returned by the `/helios/elections/$UUID` path in the reference implementation, and the election fingerprint is computed by hashing this file as is.

  * `ballots.jsons`: one line per submitted ballot, as it is sent by the booth when the voter confirms.